 Title VII states that it’s unlawful “for an employer … to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s . . . religion.”
 In response to Hoffman’s case, the Equal Employment Opportunity Commission stated that, regarding “Title VII, religion includes not only traditional, organized religions such as Christianity, Judaism, Islam, Hinduism, and Buddhism, but also religious beliefs that are new, uncommon, not part of a formal church or sect, only subscribed to by a small number of people, or that seem illogical or unreasonable to others.”
 So, even though Wicca is a smaller religion, Wiccans are still legally protected from religious discrimination in the workplace.
 However, an important fact for Hoffman’s case is that Title VII does not apply to religious educational institutions like St. Bonaventure University.
 However, there are other non-Catholic professors at the university who are not discriminated against, so it seems that Hoffman is being targeted for specifically being Wiccan.
 Therefore, the court may still rule in her favor.

 Seek Legal Assistance

 If you have experienced religious discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.